stewarc6/PublixCoup/README.md

 # PublixCoup
-A Python Script to clip all available Digtial Coupons from Publix
+A Python Script to clip all available Digital Coupons from Publix

 ## Dependencies
 * Python 3.7.6